osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ## Login

+To be able to back up and restore data, it is necessary to log in.
-To access OsmAnd Cloud registration or log in to your account, you need to have a [Pro](#osmand-pro) subscription.
+- To access OsmAnd Cloud registration or log in to your account, you need to have a [Pro](#osmand-pro) subscription.
 You can check its status in the OsmAnd app *Menu→ Settings → Purchases*.
-Your Cloud account needs to be the same as the account on which the purchase was made.
-When you register or log in, you will receive a verification code by email to confirm it.
+- Your Cloud account needs to be the same as the account on which the purchase was made.
+- When you register or log in, you will receive a verification code by email to confirm it.

 <Tabs groupId="operating-systems">